School Streets: transforming roads outside schools

 - Monitor how air quality can impact positively on communities

-- Monitor and learn about air quality and its impact on health in its communities
+- Learn about clean air and its positive impact on health in our communities

 - Increase walking and cycling to school by reducing car travel